CamHenlin/imessagebot/README.md

 - ```.follow @some username``` will follow @some username on twitter
 - ```.fav link to some tweet``` will fav a link to some tweet
 - ```.tweet some text``` will tweet some text (twitter api key must be set up at top of app.js)
+- ```.twimg some text``` will tweet some text AND the last image sent in the current chat (twitter api key must be set up at top of app.js)
 - ```.reply somestatusurl @someperson some text``` will a reply to @someperson's somestatusurl some text (twitter api key must be set up at top of app.js)
 - ```.w some location``` will return the weather for "some location" to the chat
 - ```.u some text``` will look up some text on urbandictionary